We are now drawing near to the completion of the planning process and we hope you can join us for the final public session:

 Time: 5pm – 7pm

 The City appreciates the public's valuable input and information, which has been considered in the preparation of the draft plans.
-We hope you have a chance to review the plans prior the final open information session and come prepared to help us consider the priorities for implementation of these plans once they are approved and finalized by City Council.
+We hope you have a chance to review the plans prior to the final public information session and come prepared to help us consider the priorities for implementation of these plans once they are approved and finalized by City Council.

 What is Visual Victoria?